-Mulled wine and local hot pies in Timișoara’s Christmas Market
+Mulled wine and local hot pies at Timișoara Christmas Market

 This time we chose the pies from Căsuța cu plăcinte, which came from Satu Mare.
 Though it took longer to get served, I enjoyed their plăcinte ardelenești more than those we had on our first evening.

 The Museum of the Communist Consumer

 The visit to the museum was very interesting, recognizing things from my childhood and from that of my parents’.
 Mathieu was very curious to learn more and he said he likes the fact that we have different backgrounds.

 After visiting, we went to the bar and had some coffee.
-Then I also had a tea to finish my pufuleți (you can see this yellowish snack in the photo above), while Mathieu was kicking my ass in chess.
+Then I also had tea to finish my pufuleți (you can see this delicious yellowish snack in the photo above), while Mathieu was kicking my ass in chess.
 Shamefully, I only won 1 out of 4 games.

-This Museum is a must-see, in my opinion, so make sure you add it to your list of things to do in Timișoara in a weekend!
+The Museum of the Communist Consumer is a must-see, in my opinion, so make sure you add it to your list of things to do in Timișoara in a weekend!